Iowa Hawkeyes play the Utah Utes - WTOP News

 Sioux Falls, South Dakota; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Iowa squares off against Utah at Sanford Pentagon in Sioux Falls, South Dakota.
+BOTTOM LINE: Utah and Iowa square off in Sioux Falls, South Dakota.

-The Hawkeyes have a 7-2 record in non-conference play.
-Iowa is third in college basketball with 20.0 assists per game.
-Brock Harding leads the Hawkeyes averaging 6.2.
+The Hawkeyes have a 7-2 record in non-conference games.
+Iowa scores 87.2 points while outscoring opponents by 13.9 points per game.

-The Utes are 8-2 in non-conference play.
+The Utes have an 8-2 record in non-conference games.
 Utah is the Big 12 leader with 27.5 defensive rebounds per game led by Miro Little averaging 4.7.

+Iowa makes 49.9% of its shots from the field this season, which is 12.9 percentage points higher than Utah has allowed to its opponents (37.0%).
+Utah averages 11.3 made 3-pointers per game this season, 4.8 more made shots on average than the 6.5 per game Iowa allows.

+TOP PERFORMERS: Payton Sandfort averages 2.6 made 3-pointers per game for the Hawkeyes, scoring 16.0 points while shooting 33.3% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.